 Boomer Esiason addresses co-host Craig Carton's arrest: I still love him

 "I just want people know out there that I’ve loved my partner for 10 years and I still love my partner," Esiason said on his radio show "Boomer and Carton."
-Former Giants quarterback Phil Simms joined him.
+Former Giants quarterback Phil Simms joined him as an emergency substitute.

 Carton was arrested Wednesday on fraud charges alleging he and others used a Ponzi scheme and a concert ticket-selling scam for acts including Katy Perry to try to raise millions of dollars to pay off gambling debts.

 "I loved his family, loved his kids and I am praying every single day that, you know, he lands on his feet.
-There’s nothing worse than having a family going through what they have to go through," Esiason told their fans.
+There’s nothing worse than having a family going through what they have to go through," Esiason told the listening audience.

 Esiason also said he has not spoken to his co-host since the last time they were on air together and that he was in complete shock when he learned of Carton's arrest.

-"I'm taken aback and surprised by it, just like I'm sure everyone else is," Esiason told WFAN listeners.
+"I'm taken aback and surprised by it, just like I'm sure everyone else is," Esiason told WFAN listeners on Wednesday morning.
 "I thought he had called in sick this morning.
 But, unfortunately, my partner was arrested."

-"It’s shocking, it’s shocking, but the people that reached out to me on Twitter, the people that reached out to me personally, the people sending e-mails and everything else … just blew me away, absolutely blew me away," Esiason said.
+"It’s shocking, it’s shocking, but the people that reached out to me on Twitter, the people that reached out to me personally, the people sending e-mails and everything else … just blew me away, absolutely blew me away," Esiason said, adding that the station's other marquee host, Mike Franscesa, was being very supportive.

+Carton often made fun of Francesa and his WFAN show on "Boomer and Carton."

 Carton and his business partner were released on $500,000 bond at a hearing Wednesday.
 Their lawyers declined to speak afterward to reporters.